Orodan/personal-website/content/articles/creating-personal-website-with-nuxt.md

 ```
 <br/>

-Ok so at this point, the @nuxt/content module is installed.
+At this point, the @nuxt/content module is installed.
 What's next ?
-Well creating your content.
+Creating your content.
 All you have to do is create files in a content directory. @nuxt/content supports all kind of formats (markdown, json, csv, xml).
 I personally went with markdown as it is a format I'm confortable with.
 Another thing to note is that, in addition to your content, you can add metadata to your content file.
 In my case, I added a title, a description and an image.

 <br/>

 Last step : how to I display the content I just created.
-First, you got to fetch it.
+First, you have to fetch it.
 For that, I used the asyncData method available of all pages of a Nuxt app.
 This method is called when navigating to the matching route and before initializing the component.
 In this method, you have access to a context object.
 By adding the @nuxt/content module, this context object is enriched  with a $content property which will help us interact with our content.
 To fetch a content, it looks like this :

 <br/>